yourjelly/odoo/addons/wowl/doc/systray.md

   usually prefixed by the current module name)
 - `Component`: the Component class that will be used to display the item.
 Its root node has to be a `<li>` tag!
-- `sequence (number, optional)`: if given, this number will be used to order the items.
+- sequence (number, optional): defaults to 50.
+If given, this number will be used to order the items.
+The lowest sequence is on the right and the highest sequence is on the left in the systray menu.

 Warning: the root node need to be a `<li>` tag.
 Otherwise, the systray item will not be styled properly.